irfanhakim-as/orked/README.md

 ### Resize Longhorn disk

 > [!TIP]
 > This script requires [Longhorn storage](#longhorn-storage) to have already been set up.
-The Kubernetes cluster must not be operational during this process, it is recommended to [shut down the entire cluster](#stop-cluster) and only boot up the Worker nodes prior to running this script.
+On a per-node basis, it is recommended to [shut down the Worker node](#stop-cluster), increase its disk storage size, boot up the Worker node, and [stop the Worker node](#stop-cluster) (without shutting down) prior to running this script.

 - This script automates the process of expanding the size of the Longhorn storage partition on the Worker nodes, assuming the underlying Longhorn disk on each node has already been resized.